 - 1. Valuing diversity - 2.
 Having the capacity for cultural self-assessment - 3.
 Being conscious of the dynamics inherent when cultures interact - 4.
-Having institutionalized culture knowledge to do?"
-Examples of process measures could include:

-5. Having developed adaptations to service delivery reflecting an understanding of cultural diversity
+Having institutionalized culture knowledge - 5.
+Having developed adaptations to service delivery reflecting an understanding of cultural diversity

 These five elements should be manifested at every level of an organization including policy making, administrative, and practice.
 Further these elements should be reflected in the attitudes, structures, policies and services of the organization.